vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/027_shatrunivAraNam/02_daxiNA_digindro-dhipatistirashchirAjI.md

 <details><summary>Griffith</summary>

-id
-3.27.2    Indra is regent of the South, its warder Tiras...
+Indra is regent of the South, its warder Tiraschiraji, and the shafts the Fathers.
-3.27.2    She brings destruction on the beasts, turned t...
-Name: Comment, dtype: object
+Worship to these the regents, these the warders, and to the arrows, yea, to these be worship!
+Within your jaws we lay the man who hateth us and whom we hate.
 </details>

 <details><summary>पदपाठः</summary>